irods/irods-legacy/iRODS/modules/hdf5/README.txt

-The client implementation also include a JNI interface given in the native directory which allows the HFD5 Java browser HDF5View to access HDF5 files stored in iRods.
+The client implementation also include a JNI interface given in the native directory which allows the HFD5 Java browser HDF5View to access HDF5 files stored in iRODS.